nigel-bruce-khan/BEASTLAB22/assignment4/report/README.md

 **8)** For the cpu only version of the code, we removed ´#pragma omp target´ and ´#pragma omp teams´ before the main for loop. ´#pragma omp parallel for´ remains at the same line to maximize the efficiency.
 From the results of assignment 1, we chose number of threads **256** and **static 16** clause for cpu only version.
 For the other versions, we chose the most optimal clauses and number of teams, number of threads, which measured in the tasks above.
 Before discussing about the results, we have to mention that the codes can not fairly compare the performances because in gpu versions it includes the offloading of arrays in the calculation of time, while the cpu version only consider the for loop.
 Therefore, we expect that the performances of gpu versions are lower than the theoretical expectation.
 Indeed, as seen in the figures below, cpu version achieved higher performance than the other two.
 Two gpu version is nearly twice as higher performance as the single gpu version.
 Likewise, cpu version consumed the most power, and two gpu follows, and single gpu consumed the least among three.
 The table below shows the comparison of the three versions in detail.
 Apparently, we know that using cpu version is not a good choice as it increase the power consumption 7 times more than the single gpu version while it only double the performance.
 Changing one gpu to two gpu yields almost the same improvement and power cost.

+A gap of at least 5 minutes should be taken between running the codes on cpu, sinlge gpu, and multiple gpu each, if the code given in the assignemtn is being used.
+This is because it measures power usage from the last 5 minutes till now and averages it.
+Taking at least 5 minutes breaks in between prevents the different code runs from interfering with each other.
+Another reason why the values could be inaccurate is because many groups are running the code at usually the same time on the same systems, which use the same PDUs.
+These will probably cause interference in the power measurements.
+Thus, the analysis and the results below should be considered while taking these points into account.

 Performance difference (column/row)

 | -------------|   cpu only   |  single gpu  |    two gpu                      |